mikeclement/autopilot_bridge/README.md

 While the full desktop version of ROS is recommended, the "base" install should work for most cases.
-Some additional packages may be required, such as sensor messages (ros-hydro-sensor-msgs on an Ubuntu-esque system).
+Some additional packages may be required, such as sensor messages (ros-\*-sensor-msgs on an Ubuntu-esque system).

 Second, you will need autopilot protocol-specific software.